cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

   - encrypt parts of itself to avoid detection.
   - When the virus does this, it’s referred to as mutation 突变.
   - makes it hard for antivirus software to detect common characteristics of the virus.
-  - change a signature to aviod antivirus software (common) This virus mutates its code using a built-in polymorphic engine. is difficult to find and remove because its signature constantly changes.
+  - change a signature to avoid antivirus software (common) This virus mutates its code using a built-in polymorphic engine. is difficult to find and remove because its signature constantly changes.
 No part of the virus stays the same from infection to infection.
 - since it compares the signatures of executable files to the database of known viral signatures